-Director of Faculty: Mr A Conroy Deputy Director of Faculty: Ms. G Kitto Specification: Pearson Edexcel GCSE History
+Head of History: Ms G Kitto

+Specification: Pearson Edexcel GCSE History

 Aims of the course:

 One of our key aims is to demonstrate the relevance of studying history to understanding the world around you today.
 The course will look at the historical origins of Britain today focusing on migration to the British Isles from the Vikings through to migration after World War 2.
 Also, students will look at westward spread of the United States of America.
 By the end of the course students will have looked at a wide range of topics and will understand that to comprehend the world in which they live they must know about the past.